kzingler/kzingler.github.io/about.md

 ---
 My name is Kailee Zingler.

-During my first summer in Law School I will act as the Teaching Assistant for Ethics and Policy Questions: Genomics, Healthcare, and Big Data.
+During my first summer in Law School I acted as the Teaching Assistant for Ethics and Policy Questions: Genomics, Healthcare, and Big Data.
 This course is a core requirement for the Master's in Biomedical Informatics program I completed in 2018.

 In fall 2021, I became a part-time Law Student at [DePaul University College of Law](https://en.wikipedia.org/wiki/DePaul_University_College_of_Law).
 My expected graduation date is June 2025.